Key Takeaways

-Homeownership is deeply embedded in the Australian identity.
+Homeownership is deeply embedded in Australian culture.
 It's the "great Australian dream" — the quarter-acre, the Hills Hoist, the mortgage you'll be proud to pay off by 65.
 But in 2026, with property prices at historic highs and interest rates still elevated, it's worth asking an uncomfortable question: is buying actually the smarter financial move?

 The answer is more complicated than either camp — the "renting is dead money" crowd or the "housing bubble will pop" crowd would have you believe.
 Let's look at the actual numbers.

-The Australian Property Market in 2026
+What Does the Australian Property Market Look Like in 2026?

 Australian median house prices remain among the highest in the world relative to income.
-Nationally, median dwelling values hover around $780,000–$820,000.
-In Sydney, you're looking at $1.1M+.
-Melbourne sits around $780,000.
-Brisbane has climbed significantly, now sitting above $850,000 for houses.

 For most first home buyers, the path to a 20% deposit is a decade-long slog — assuming savings rates stay disciplined and prices don't move further out of reach while you save.

-The True Cost of Buying a Home
+What Is the True Cost of Buying a Home in Australia?

 The purchase price is just the beginning.
 When you buy property in Australia, you inherit a stack of costs that most first-time buyers significantly underestimate: